Alfred-Kobby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe file: gives owner all permissions, group, read and execute and other users, write and excute permissions

+11-directories_permissions file: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+10-mirror_permissions file: sets the mode of the file hello the same as olleh’s mode

 12-directory_permissions file: create a directory called my_dir with 751 as permissions

 13-change_group file: changes the group owner to school for the file hello